JanisGeise/sparseSpatialSampling/README.md

-- the refinement of the grid near geometries requires approximately the same amount of time as the adaptive refinement, so unless a high resolution of geometries is required, it is recommended to set `smooth_geometry = False`
+- the refinement of the grid near geometries requires approximately the same amount of time as the adaptive refinement, so unless a high resolution of geometries is required, it is recommended to set `_refine_geometry = False`

 ## Unit tests
 - tests can be executed with `pytest` inside the `tests` directory